sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 ## Work-in-progress limits

 Each team should be working on only one initiative at a time.
 So the number of teams you have is the degree of parallelism you get.
-Not everything counts as an item though, only high-level product or technical initiatives do.
+Not everything counts as an item though, only high-level product goals or technical initiatives do.
 So a team is always improving various things, but only working on a significant piece of work at a time.

 ## Pull-based just-in-time work